elberttl/Tokopedia-Product-Reviews-Finder/README.md

 You can use regex for the `text_to_find` argument.
 To find two or more words, wrap the text with doublq quotes `"cocok untuk kulit"`.
 Regex usage example: `"cocok|sensitif"` to find the word cocok or sensitif.

 ### Save to file
-If you want to save output to a file, use:
+If you want to save the output to a file, use:

 `python main.py Tokopedia_URL text_to_find --save-to filename`